ihsn/sdcAppDocs/_build/html/_sources/risk.rst.txt

 than the specified threshold :math:`k`.
 For example, if an individual has the same combination of quasi-identifiers as two other individuals in the sample, these individuals satisfy 3-anonymity but violate 4-anonymity.
-In the dataset in :numref:`tab41`, six individuals satisfy 2-anonymity and four violate 2-anonymity.
+In the dataset, six individuals satisfy 2-anonymity and four violate 2-anonymity.
 The individuals that violate 2-anonymity are sample uniques.
 The risk measure is the number of observations that violates k-anonymity for a certain value of *k*,